niloy2019/flipkart/README.md

   flipkart

 ## Objective :
   To Make an E-coemmerce Web-Application.

-## Description :
-   This is an E-comerce Web-Application like flipkart ,where User can do shopping after logiing in .
-   User can browse  the Product, search the produc,add to cart, and place the order and can see his all orders .

 ## Technology Used :
   HTML, CSS, Javascript, Bootstrap, Jsp, Servelts ,JSTL ,Hibernate ,JDBC ,MySQL

+## Description :
+*   This is an E-comerce Web-Application where user first have register themself and they can login.
+   After logging in they can browse all the Products avaliable in the App.
+They can search the product they can use Navbar to serach specific product.
+They can view the Product, they can add it to their cart or they can also add it to their wish list.
+Afte adding all the product to the cart the can procede to the payment, where they have to give ther address and make the Payment. user can view all the Products the have ordered in the "My order section

+*   All the action done by the user will be stored in the Database.
+And User can see it anytime they login.

+*   This is an JSP & Servlets Project.
+Hibernate is used for all the Database related operation.
+    MySQL is used as Database.
+MVC Pattern has been followed in he Project.

-## Step by Step Explanaion :
+## How It Wokrs? :

-              -->Here,User first have to sign up themself .
+              -->  Here,User first have to sign up themself .

-              -->Then,They have to login .
+              -->  Then,They have to login .

-              -->User can browse n number of products availiable in the Website .
+              -->  User can browse n number of products availiable in the Website .
 User can browse by dropdown menu list or by searching the product by name or by scrolling manually(like flipkart).

-              -->If user clicks an Item , He will be redirected to the Product Details page ,where he can find all the Details about that Product.
+              -->  If user clicks an Item , He will be redirected to the Product Details page ,where he can find all the Details about that Product.

-              -->In, Product Details Page He can add the Product to the cart by clicking "Add to Cart" .He will be redirected to the Cart .And If he click "Buy Now" He will be redirected to the Payment page .
+              -->  In, Product Details Page He can add the Product to the cart by clicking "Add to Cart" .He will be redirected to the Cart .And If he click "Buy Now" He will be redirected to the Payment page .

-              -->User can add as much possible Prodcut he likes to his cart, information will be stored in Database.
+              -->  User can add as much possible Prodcut he likes to his cart, information will be stored in Database.

-              -->If user want to save an product ,but dont waant to buy, He can do that by clicking "Save for later" button in the Cart Page.
+              -->  If user want to save an product ,but dont waant to buy, He can do that by clicking "Save for later" button in the Cart Page.

-              -->After Adding all the Product User can click "Proceed" button in cart Page,which will redirect to Payment Page.
+              -->  After Adding all the Product User can click "Proceed" button in cart Page,which will redirect to Payment Page.

-              -->In Paymebt Page ,
+              -->  In Paymebt Page ,

-                       (i) Firstly User have to fill an form to provide the address of the Order  and then Proceed.
+                       * Firstly User have to fill an form to provide the address of the Order  and then Proceed.

-                      (ii) Secondly,after filling address User can see all the Product he is going to order .He can remove ,reduce any Item here and then he can continue further.
+                       * Secondly,after filling address User can see all the Product he is going to order .He can remove ,reduce any Item here and then he can continue further.

-                     (iii) Lastly, He have to pay the Amount in whicherver mode he wants.
+                       * Lastly, He have to pay the Amount in whicherver mode he wants.

-              -->After that,One confirmation massege will be shown to the user .
+              -->  After that,One confirmation massege will be shown to the user .

-              -->User can check his existing order by going to MyOrders Page .In MyOrders Page all the information related to the order user have plced will be shown .
-And Delivery date and Return date also will be shwon
+              -->  User can check his existing order by going to MyOrders Page .In MyOrders Page all the information related to the order user have plced will be shown .
+And Delivery date and Return date also will be shown.

-              -->In Myorders page If User clicks on an Order ,one more page will be open ,where he can see every information related to the Order .
+              -->  In Myorders page If User clicks on an Order ,one more page will be open ,where he can see every information related to the Order .

-              -->User can keep Shopping !!(Happy Shopping)
+              -->  User can keep Shopping !!(Happy Shopping)

                         Thats all about this Project .
 The Whole Project is shown with screenshots below .

+# Images of Project :

 ## 1.Home Page :
 ![](https://github.com/niloy2019/flipkart/blob/master/images/home.PNG)